0xdnxh/0xdnxh.github.io/_posts/2021-6-28-THM-Blue-Writeup.md

 ## Thought process

-I added this section to give a general outline about the thought process I followed when solving this challenge:
+I added this section to give a general outline of the thought process I followed when solving this challenge :)

 Host discovery + Services enumeration => Find known vulnerable service => Find exploit => Understand exploit working mechanism + run it => Elevate privileges